giellalt/lang-skf/skf.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/adjectives.lexc)</small>Pronouns
+Pronouns in the Sakirabiá language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+Verbs in the Sakirabiá language are actions.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-skf/blob/main/../src/fst/stems/verbs.lexc)</small>
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Sakirabiá LANGUAGE.